gonzalocibeira/Anki_JPDeck_Autobuilder/README.md

 ## Error handling & logging

 - API failures are logged to the console in yellow and gracefully skipped, so the build continues with whatever data was retrieved.
+- If the optional gTTS dependency is missing, the script prints a clear installation hint and continues building the deck without audio.
 - If no terms are found in the CSV, the script exits without creating an output deck.
 - Missing CSV files trigger an error message and exit code 1.